 38 And I am convinced that nothing can ever separate us from God’s love.
 Neither death nor life, neither angels nor demons, neither our fears for today nor our worries about tomorrow—not even the powers of hell can separate us from God’s love.
 39 No power in the sky above or in the earth below—indeed, nothing in all creation will ever be able to separate us from the love of God that is revealed in Christ Jesus our Lord.

-Let us bear in mind and hold on to the truth that beyond the sunset is a sunrise to another place, even a much better place.
+Let us remember and hold on to the truth that beyond the sunset is a sunrise to another place, even a much better place.

 May this short reflection give you hope and strengthen your faith.
 May the Holy Spirit give you wisdom as you go through life’s challenges today and in the days ahead.